-- 2.15 Under this Procedure, a Representation is a letter or an email that meets all the following requirements: - It is in response to an application that has been publicised by the Council. - It raises planning considerations that are material and related to the application. - Any material planning objection raised cannot be overcome by scheme amendment, imposition of planning conditions or securing planning obligations. - 2.16 Identical pro-forma letters or emails, which also meet the above requirements, will be treated as forming a Petition (i.e. each letter potentially being a single signature on a petition) for the purposes of deciding whether an application will be referred to Committee.
+- 2.15 Under this Procedure, a Representation is a letter or an email that meets all the following requirements: - It is in response to an application that has been publicised by the Council. - It raises planning considerations that are material and related to the application. - 2.16 Identical pro-forma letters or emails, which also meet the above requirements, will be treated as forming a Petition (i.e. each letter potentially being a single signature on a petition) for the purposes of deciding whether an application will be referred to Committee.
 See paragraphs 2.32 to 2.35 below for the Criteria for Petitions.